liznjoki/Empathic_Credit_App/README.md

 2. **Unzip the Data Folder:**
    Unzip the data.zip in the data directory and save as 'data'.

 3. **Install Dependencies:**
    pip install -r requirements.txt

-4. **Run Streamlit: Start the Streamlit app by executing the following command:**

-streamlit run app.py
+4. **Run Streamlit: Start the Streamlit app by executing the following command:** streamlit run app.py

-5. **Access the Application: After running the command, open your web browser and go to http://localhost:8501 to view the Emphatic Credit System.**
+5. **Access the Application: After running the command, open your web browser and go to http://localhost:8501 to view the Emphatic Credit Insights Dashboard.**